Forrester updated their definition of ecosystem management in a new report. Here's what this says about the emerging category.

 To help prospective buyers trying to understand this nascent market, Forrester developed a segmentation template.
 On one dimension, they defined the segments as early-stage, growth, and late-stage companies using funding, tenure, headcount, and revenue to determine maturity.
 On the second dimension, Forrester gives a snapshot of each vendor, describing primary functionality, verticals served, geographic sales, and three sample customers.

 Where does Pronto fit it?
-It’s considered a growth-stage company that offers strong capabilities outlined in report: ecosystem data and mapping, and ecosystem management and orchestration.
-Additional areas that Pronto aligns with include ecosystem influence and attribution, ecosystem recruitment and visualization, and ecosystem marketplace and integrations.
+It’s a growth-stage company that offers strong capabilities outlined in the report: ecosystem data and mapping, and ecosystem management and orchestration.
+Additional areas that Pronto aligns with include ecosystem influence and attribution, partner recruitment and visualization, and partner and integration marketplaces.